Lagrangian constant cycle subvarieties in Lagrangian fibrations: Construction of constant cycles subvarieties on Lagrangian fibrations

-Let $p : H_i \to U$ be the natural projection.
-Since the $X_t$'s are abelian varieties, $p$ is finite and dominant by Lemma~\ref{Abfini}, so there exists an irreducible component $M$ of $H'_i$ such that ${p}_{|M}$ is finite and dominant as well.
-By construction, viewing $H_i$ as a subvariety of $X_U$, $M$ is Zariski locally closed in $X$ of dimension $n$; we define $\gS_{\pi,H}$ as the closure of $M$ in $X$, which is also of dimension $n$.
-Finally, for every $x \in M$, let $j:X_t \hookrightarrow X$ be the inclusion of the fiber of $\pi$ containing $x$, then $D[x] = (j^*H)^n$ in $\CH_0(X_t)$ thus
+Let $p : \mathcal{H} \to U$ be the natural projection.
+Since the $X_t$'s are abelian varieties, $p$ is finite and dominant by Lemma~\ref{Abfini}, so there exists an irreducible component $Z$ of $\cH$ such that ${p}_{|Z}$ is finite and dominant as well.
+By construction, viewing $Z$ as a subvariety of $X_U$, $Z$ is Zariski locally closed in $X$ of dimension $n$; we define $\gS_{\pi,H}$ as the closure of $Z$ in $X$, which is also of dimension $n$.
+Finally, for every $x \in Z$, let $j:X_t \hookrightarrow X$ be the inclusion of the fiber of $\pi$ containing $x$, then $D[x] = (j^*H)^n$ in $\CH_0(X_t)$ thus

-for some $D' \in \bZ \bss \{0\}$ in $\CH_0(X)$, where the last equality follows from Corollary~\ref{cor-classfiblag}.
-Hence $M$ is a Zariski open subset of $\gS_{\pi,H}$ whose points are rationally equivalent to a scalar multiple of $H^n \cdot L^n$.
-We conclude by Lemma~\ref{lem-openconst} that $\gS_{\pi,H}$ is a constant cycle subvariety of $X$.
+for some ample line bundle $\cO_B(1)$ over $B$ where the last equality follows from Corollary~\ref{cor-classfiblag}.
+Hence $Z$ is a Zariski open subset $U$ of $\gS_{\pi,H}$ whose points are rationally equivalent to a scalar multiple of $H^n \cdot \pi^*c_1(\cO_B(1))^n$.
+We conclude by Lemma~\ref{lem-Qcar} that $U$ is constant cycle, and then by Lemma~\ref{lem-openconst} that $\gS_{\pi,H}$ is a constant cycle subvariety of $X$. \end{proof}